mdb/middleman-build-reporter/README.md

 # middleman-build-reporter

-Fingerprint your Middleman build with a file reporting build-time details.
+Fingerprint your Middleman build with YAML and/or JSON files reporting build-time details.

+middleman-build-reporter helps you understand what code has been deployed to an environment.

 ## Output